 You see, the human ear is capable of hearing a wide range of sounds.
 In fact, the ratio of the sound pressure that causes permanent damage to the ear to the limit that (undamaged) ears can hear is more than a million!
 Due to the sheer size of the range, logarithmic units come in very handy in some situations.

-How can the value of decibels be negative?
+How can the decibel value be negative?

 Additionally, 0 dB also depends on the setting/context of the situation.
 For instance, when dealing with professional sound equipment, 0 dB usually refers to the loudest level before distortion begins.